Shanghai Lady

-Shanghai Lady is a 1929 American drama film directed by John S. Robertson and written by Houston Branch and Winnifred Reeve.
+Shanghai Lady is a 1929 American pre-Code drama film directed by John S. Robertson and written by Houston Branch and Winnifred Reeve.
 It is based on the 1910 play Drifting by John Colton and Daisy H. Andrews.
 The film stars Mary Nolan, James Murray, Lydia Yeamans Titus, Wheeler Oakman, Anders Randolf, and Yola d'Avril.
 The film was released on November 17, 1929, by Universal Pictures.